ABOULJID22/Jakarta-app-JEE-/README.md

-Sure!
-Here's a `README.md` template for your Jakarta EE project based on the instructions you provided.
 This template includes essential sections such as project description, setup, usage, and dependencies.

 ```markdown
 # Jakarta-app-JEE